tcrouzet/md/2022/01/lecriture-assistee-par-la-machine.md

 **Is jenny happy?**

-That’s a complicated question.
+That's a complicated question.
 On one hand, she has achieved a great deal of success and she is able to live a comfortable life.
-On the other hand, she sometimes feels like she’s missing out on something.
-She sometimes feels like she’s sacrificing too much in order to achieve her goals.
+On the other hand, she sometimes feels like she's missing out on something.
+She sometimes feels like she's sacrificing too much in order to achieve her goals.
 Overall, though, she would say that she is happy with her life.

 **But is she in love?**